-One of the best ways to get involved with the Department of Theatre, Film, and Media Arts is to become a major or a minor.
+One of the best ways to get involved with theatre and film at Ohio State is to become a major or a minor.
 Still, we know there are lots of students out there who have other career plans yet want to connect with us as audience members, actors, designers, or creators.
 First: know we welcome and invite your participation.
-This section of our site will help point you—whether you’re a major, a minor, or even a non-major—towards ways to get involved with us.
+This section of our site will help point you—whether you’re a major, a minor, or even a non-major—towards ways to get involved in theatre and film during your time at the university.

 Auditions for department mainstage productions are open to all students enrolled at Ohio State, regardless of major or rank.
 Students must be in good academic standing with the university in order to audition and be cast.